 The question we posed within the debate was should sports organizations cut ties from sponsorship money that comes from fossil fuel/heavy carbon emitters?
-Looking at the poll numbers, there seems to be no question around the fact the audience agreed sport should indeed disengage from this revenue source.

-However, this report provides insights to how taking the money could be/is being rationalised and the complexities that sport is grappling with when it comes to how it would disengage.
+Looking at the poll numbers, there seems to be no debate around the fact the audience agreed sport should cut ties from sponsorship money that originates from fossil fuel organisations.
+However, this report provide a taste of the complexities that sport is grappling with when it comes to the how.

 Some suggest the business of sport needs to be overhauled; the need for high emitters' cash is predicated on the need for high levels of revenue.
-If we are to protect our future, sport should be working responsibly and partnering with organisations that align with it's values.
+If we are to protect our future, sport should partner with organisations that align with it's culture and values.

-Others argue that we should take the money but use it for positive impacts, include criteria or a carbon tax in sponsorship deals, or only accept sponsors that meet certain sustainability criteria.
-Then use this revenue for legitimate and authentic decarbonisation.
+Others argue that we should take the money but use it for positive impacts, include criteria or a carbon tax in sponsorship deals, or only accept sponsors that meet certain sustainability criteria and use this revenue for legitimate and authentic decarbonisation.
 Some even posit that engaging with high emitters for solutions is necessary.

 There are concerns over the economic fallout of losing carbon-heavy sponsorship.
-Alternatives suggested by audience members include seeking funding from philanthropies, companies, governments to advertise for low carbon behaviours, or the idea of taking the revenue but not giving fossil fuel sponsors any visibility.
+Alternatives suggested by audience members include seeking funding from philanthropies, companies, governments to advertise for low carbon behaviours, or the idea of taking the revenue but not giving fossil fuel sponsors any visibility...although we're not sure that idea would be well received by sponsors!

 There is a lot of information in this document to consider.
 However, to ensure healthy ecosystems to play sport, as well as secure the long-term brand reputation of your organisation in the face of climate-breakdown, not playing an active role in bolstering fossil fuels is clearly the safest bet.
 If you currently have a fossil fuel sponsor, or are considering aligning with one - ask yourself; are there REALLY no other options or models to access the revenue you need?